pitastrudl/wekanwiki/Raspberry-Pi.md

 ### How this was done

-1) Bundle at https://releases.wekan.team/raspi3/ was created this way originally on Xubuntu 19.10 x64:
+1) Bundle at https://releases.wekan.team/raspi3/ was created this way originally on Xubuntu 19.10 x64.
+This is because officially Meteor only supports x32 and x64.
+One workaround would be to [add patch to allow other architecture, like this](https://github.com/wekan/meteor/commit/014fe0469bc75eb0371b90464befebc883a08a26).
+But better workaround is to just build bundle on x64 and then on other architectures download bundle and reinstall npm packages.
 ```
 git clone https://github.com/wekan/wekan
 cd wekan